 Wage and employment in the health services industry is projected to increase more than 25 percent through 2010, compared with an average of 16 percent for all industries.
 Employment growth is expected to account for about 2.8 million new jobs.

+Nurse Ultrasound Technician

+Dentist Medical records

+Administrator

+EMT(Paramedic) Nursing Assistant

+Pharmacist First-Responder

-Nurse Dentist EMT(Paramedic) Pharmacist Health Educator Ultrasound Technician Medical records Administrator Nursing Assistant First-Responder Radiology Technician
+Health Educator Radiology Technician

 EMERGENCY SERVICES PROGRAM OF STUDIES